19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting.md

 Spells with a casting time longer than 1 [Action](../../Game%20Procedures/Core%20Procedures/Action.md) can be interrupted.
 The caster may choose to interrupt their own casting.
 If the caster takes damage, they must make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) 20 [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) check or be forcibly interrupted.

-If a spell cast is interrupted, willing or unwilling, a [Critical Miscast](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Miscast.md) occurs.
+If a spell's casting is interrupted, willing or unwilling, a [Critical Miscast](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Miscast.md) occurs.

 ## Duration

 All [Spells](Spells.md) have a specified duration.
 The spell's effect lasts *for the duration*.

-- A [Spell](Spells.md) with a duration of "None" simply applies their effect once and then ends.
+A [Spell](Spells.md) with a duration of "None" simply applies their effect once and then ends.

-- Some [Spells](Spells.md) require [Concentration](Concentration.md) for their duration to continue.
+Some [Spells](Spells.md) require [Concentration](Concentration.md) for their duration to continue.

 ## Spell Range

-[Spells](Spells.md) that shoot projectiles at a target do not require a separate [Ranged Attack](../../Game%20Procedures/Combat/Ranged%20Attack.md), that is part of what [The Spellcasting Roll](#The%20Spellcasting%20Roll) is doing.
+[Spells](Spells.md) that shoot projectiles at a target do not require a separate [Ranged Attack](../../Game%20Procedures/Combat/Ranged%20Attack.md), it is part of [The Spellcasting Roll](#The%20Spellcasting%20Roll).
 You must be able to clearly see the target of your spell.

 Touch spells can only be cast on creatures whom you could make a [Melee Attack](../../Game%20Procedures/Combat/Melee%20Attack.md) against.

-[Spells](Spells.md) with an area of effect (AOE) apply relevant spell text to all creatures in that area.
+[Spells](Spells.md) with an [{AOE} Area of Effect](../Spells/Areas%20of%20Effect/{AOE}%20Area%20of%20Effect.md) apply relevant spell text to all affected creatures.

 ## Upcast